solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Tailspin already has a Hub and Spoke network setup in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
 The Azure resources provisioned throughout this lab will be deployed into this environment.

+At the end of this hands-on lab, you will be better able to setup a Windows Server for application migration to Azure, migrate an on-premises SQL Database to Azure SQL Managed Instance, and Azure Arc-enable an on-premises virtual machine so it can be managed from Azure.

 ## Solution architecture

 ![Preferred Solution Diagram](images/PreferredSolutionDiagram.png "Diagram showing on-premises network connected to Azure using Azure ExpressRoute with a Hub and Spoke network in Azure.
 The Spoke VNet contains the migrated Front-end, Back-end, and SQL Database workloads running within Subnets inside the Spoke VNet in Azure.")